GAM-team/GAM/docs/Classroom-Courses.md

 By default, when course work is assigned to individual students, the student IDs are displayed in multiple indexed columns.
 Use options `showstudentsaslist [<Boolean>]` and `delimiter <Character>` to display the student IDs is a single column as a delimited list.

+Use the `countsonly` option to display the number of course works in a course but not their details.

 By default, Gam displays the information as columns of fields; the following option causes the output to be in JSON format,
 * `formatjson` - Display the fields in JSON format.